 This paper will review how liquid caustic soda interacts with various chelators, scale inhibitors, dispersants, and surfactants during the clean in place process.
 The paper will explain why the various additive packages work and takes into account new breakthroughs in surfactant technology.

-Caustic soda is primarily used for clean in place (CIP) because of its excellent organic dissolving and saponifying powers, its considerable germicidal activity, and its comparative cheapness.
+Caustic soda is primarily used for clean in place (CIP) because of its excellent organic dissolving and saponification powers, its considerable germicidal activity.
 Liquid caustic soda and various additives have been used for many years in a wide variety of applications.
 In general, caustic soda “cleans” because of its strong alkalinity and is widely used due to its low cost.

 Over the years, compounders have formulated a wide variety of “cleaning compounds” and the end user is sold a trade name product.
 When this occurs, many people are unaware as to how the additives are used.
 For this reason, it is important to fully understand why certain additives are used.

 Commercially, there are several methods of producing liquid caustic soda.
 Sodium chloride (salt) brine is reacted in a cell with a strong direct current.
 This electrolytic reaction with water and salt yields caustic soda (NaOH), hydrogen (H₂), and chlorine (Cl₂) in accordance with the following formula:

 2NaC1 + 2H₂O 2NaOH + H₂ + C1₂